yt-dlp/yt-dlp/CONTRIBUTING.md

 `yt-dlp` uses [`hatch`](<https://hatch.pypa.io>) as a project management tool.
 You can easily install it using [`pipx`](<https://pipx.pypa.io>) via `pipx install hatch`, or else via `pip` or your package manager of choice.
 Make sure you are using at least version `1.10.0`, otherwise some functionality might not work as expected.

-If you plan on contributing to `yt-dlp`, you are required to run
+If you plan on contributing to `yt-dlp`, best practice is to start by running the following command:

 ```shell
 $ hatch run setup
 ```

-to install a `pre-commit` hook so that required checks/fixes (linting, formatting) will run automatically before each commit.
-If any code needed to be linted or formatted, then the necessary changes will be made, but the commit will be blocked; you can review the edits and re-commit the fixed version.
+The above command will install a `pre-commit` hook so that required checks/fixes (linting, formatting) will run automatically before each commit.
+If any code needs to be linted or formatted, then the necessary changes will be made, but the commit will be blocked; you can review the edits and re-commit the fixed version.

 After this you can use `hatch shell` to enable a virtual environment that has `yt-dlp` and its development dependencies installed.